 - Why you do what you do (if that’s unique)

-Your core difference should always be customer-centric so that it resonates with your ideal customer, and helps to solve a problem that they have.
+Your point of difference should always be customer-centric so that it resonates with your ideal customer, and helps to solve a problem that they have.

-4. Is your website not performing?
+4. Is your website converting browsers into buyers?

 So you went and spent a load of money on a website, and now it’s not performing as well as you had hoped.
-This happens all to often, unfortunately.
-Here are some reason why your website is not performing:
+Where are all the new customers and sales?

 - Navigation – Is it easy for a visitor to navigate through your website?
-Provide a clear path for users to navigate through your website, and plac your navigation bar at the top of the website.
+Provide a clear path for users to navigate through your website, and place your navigation bar at the top of the website.

 - Confusing home page – Do you have a clear description on your website around the types of clients you can help and the problems that you solve?
 A clear an concise headline will summarise your site and what you do.
 Also lot’s of sub headings and clean white space will make your website easier to browse, and read.

 - Nobody can find your website – Research the keywords that you want to rank for.
 Don’t just consider the products and services that you offer, but also include the problems you solve for customers.
 You can use tools such as Google autosuggest or Ubersuggest as a great starting point.

 5. Are you not showing up in Google search results?